w33ble/auto-authors/README.md

 $ auto-authors
 ```

+This will create a `AUTHORS.md` file with all authors of a given repo, in the order of contribution, using the `compact` template.

 #### Options

 `auto-authors` can also take some argument, which you can use to control its output.
 You can use `--help` to see this list as well.